git-semver/git-inspect/README.md

 Report output is available in two formats:

-- As JSON if use CLI (by [GitInspect report JSON Schema](report-schema.json))
+- As JS object for use Inspector API
-- As JS object if use Inspector API
+- As JSON for use CLI (by [GitInspect report JSON Schema](report-schema.json))

 Example JSON output:
 ```json
 {
   "commit": {